 With that, it is crucial to equip yourself with the right set of tools and sources needed to inform effective, reliable lead generation.

 Recently Sold Commercial Properties

-For service providers and commercial real estate professionals looking for new property owners, having the right information and tools to generate leads is especially important.
+For service providers, insurance providers, and other commercial real estate professionals looking for new property owners, having the right information and tools to generate leads is especially important.

 In the past, finding information on recently sold commercial properties was fairly difficult.
 The best option would have been to visit local county offices to gain access to public property records and take note of recent changes in ownership.
 Today, however, there are many more options.

 Now, commercial real estate professionals and service providers looking for recently sold commercial properties can bring themselves valuable leads by viewing property history public records, visiting commercial property listings sites, staying up to date with news and commercial real estate publications, and by utilizing off-market data platforms.

 In this post, we’re going to take a look at the best of each.

 How to Find Recently Sold Commercial Properties

 Below, see the different sources you can use to find recently sold commercial properties, with coinciding examples for each:

 - Montgomery County Property Records →